publiclab/publiclab-archive/notes/gretchengehrke/07-26-2017/what-kinds-of-data-are-best-suited-for-raising-public-awareness-other-goals.md

 ---
-title: 'What kinds of data are best suited for raising public awareness? other goals? '
+title: "What kinds of data are best suited for raising public awareness? other goals? "\ntagnames: 'question:general'
-tagnames: question:general
 author: gretchengehrke
 path: /notes/gretchengehrke/07-26-2017/what-kinds-of-data-are-best-suited-for-raising-public-awareness-other-goals.md
 nid: 14685